Regardless of how big or small your house is, a smoke detector is an inevitable device for your building.

-The detectors contain a light emitting source and a photoelectric detector (light detector), along with a circuit and a fire alarm.
+The detectors contain a light-emitting source and a photoelectric detector (light detector), along with a circuit and a fire alarm.

-As the circuit receives the signal from the light detector, it ultimately senses that something is wrong as the smoke has come into the detector and, therefore, sets off the alarm to wake you up and save your life.
+As the circuit receives the signal from the light detector, it ultimately senses that something is wrong as the smoke has come into the sensor and, therefore, sets off the alarm to wake you up and save your life.